p2pu/course-in-a-box/modules/community/_posts/2000-01-03-resources.markdown

 ---
-title: "Resources"
+title: Resources
-excerpt: Find out why community is important in learning something new, what makes robust communities tick, and start co-designing your course.
+excerpt: "Find out why community is important in learning something new, what makes robust communities tick, and start co-designing your course."
+published: true
 ---

-# Resources
+# Other People’s Good Ideas

 ## Why Social Learning?
 >We found that learners studied over 2x as many questions when they were in a group study session as when they were alone.
 This was important because we wanted to make sure that studying with others wasn’t just making people slower to answer questions.
 But learners study more than twice as many questions, on average, when in group study than when they study alone.